software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # About the course

 - Each team will be developing a project described on the course page
-- The project is a web application implemented with _Java_ programming language using the _Spring Boot framework_
-- _JavaScript_ and _React_ are used as a frontend technologies
-- The final application will be a _full stack_ application in which a frontend communicates with a backend
+- The final application will be a _full stack_ web application in which a frontend communicates with a backend
 - The development of the project is split into _three_ two-week iterations called _Sprints_
 - Each Sprint has high-level requirements, but teams should make most of the technical decisions themselves
 - The project starts on week three